-The 9th ETSI/IQC Quantum Safe Cryptography Event will return to an in-person format at ETSI Headquarters in Sophia Antipolis from 13-15 February 2023.
+The 9th ETSI/IQC Quantum Safe Cryptography Event returned to an in-person format at ETSI Headquarters in Sophia Antipolis from 13-15 February 2023.
+See the Event Newsrelease !

-The event will start with an Executive Track on 13 February followed by a Technical Track on 14-15 February.
+The event started with an Executive Track on 13 February followed by a Technical Track on 14-15 February.

 As we increasingly rely on cyber technologies, we are ever more vulnerable to cyber-attacks.
 The cybersecurity tools at the centre of protecting our business functions, connected devices and information assets from cyber threats rely on cryptographic tools and standards that will be broken by emerging quantum technologies.